matomo-org/developer-documentation/docs/getting-started-part-3.md

 Internationalization is achieved in Piwik by replacing translated text, like `"Realtime Analytics"`, with unique identifiers, like `"MyPlugin_RealtimeAnalytics"` called **translation tokens**.

 Translation tokens are associated with translated text in multiple JSON files, one for each supported language.
-In code, the translation tokens are converted into translated text based on the user's selected language.
+In the code, the translation tokens are converted into translated text based on the user's selected language.

 #### Locating the language file

 To internationalize our plugin, an english language file to hold our translated text is needed.
 This file is already created for you by the report generator.
-It is located in your plugin's **lang** directory.
-In that folder, a file named **en.json** should exist containing translations:
+It is located in your plugin's `lang/` directory.
+In that folder, a file named `en.json` should exist containing translations:

     {
         "MyPlugin": {